IBS in Australia: Symptoms, Triggers & Evidence-Based Gut Support

 Which fibre is best for IBS?

-What foods calm an IBS flare?
+What foods should I avoid during an IBS flare?

-Is psyllium good for diarrhoea?
+Is psyllium good for diarrhoea or constipation?

 About this article